coolinmc6/react-hello-dos/readme.md

 );
 ```
 - Now I need to play with state.
 Maybe a "product" component where each item has a name and price.

+### Third Component

+- Building a static state component is easy but how do I take in input?